Moisei: General presentation

 The commune is situated in the relief unit called Maramureș Hollow, under the Vișeu corridor.
-Practically, Moisei is placed at the bottom of Rodnei Mountains, having Pietrosu mountain on its upper side and the Maramureș Mountains to the north.
+Practically, Moisei is placed at the bottom of Rodna Mountains, having Pietrosu Peak on its upper side and the Maramureș Mountains to the north.
 Passage from Lunca Vișeului to the mountain area is made naturally from hills with heights between 600 and 800 m.

-The commune has two main roads: DN 17 and DN 18.
+The commune has two main roads: DN17 and DN18.
 The total length of the roads and lanes is 44.7 km, of which 15 km are national roads.
 Moisei also has a Căile Ferate Române train station.